 Penal Code 270 PC - Child Neglect Laws in California

-Suppose you are a parent or legal guardian accused of willfully denying your child's basic needs.
-In that case, you could face charges for violating Penal Code 270 child neglect law, which carries harsh penalties.
+As a parent or legal guardian, if you're accused of willfully denying your child's basic needs, you could face charges under Penal Code 270, a child neglect law in California.
+This violation carries severe penalties, making it crucial to understand and adhere to the law.

-PC 270 PC is the statute used by prosecutors to file charges on someone when they fail to provide necessities without a valid excuse, such as food, clothes, medicine, and shelter.
+PC 270 PC is the statute used by prosecutors to file charges against someone who fails to provide necessities without a valid excuse, such as food, clothes, medicine, and shelter.

-PC 270 says, “If a minor child's parent willfully omits, without lawful excuse, to furnish necessary clothing, food, shelter or medical attendance, or other remedial care for their child, they are guilty of a misdemeanor.
-If a court has made a final adjudication in either a civil or criminal action that a parent of a minor child and they have notice of such adjudication, and they willfully omit to furnish necessary items for care, this conduct is punishable by imprisonment in the county jail of up to one year and a fine up to $2,000, or both.”
+PC 270 says, “If a minor child's parent willfully omits, without lawful excuse, to furnish necessary clothing, food, shelter, or medical attendance, or other remedial care for their child, they are guilty of a misdemeanor.
+If a court has made a final adjudication in either a civil or criminal action that a parent of a minor child, and the parent has notice of such adjudication.
+They willfully omit to furnish necessary items for care; this conduct is punishable by imprisonment in the county jail for up to one year and a fine of up to $2,000, or both.”

-Notably, when determining the ability of the parent to support their child, courts are required to consider income, social insurance benefits, and gifts.
+Notably, when determining a parent's ability to support their child, courts are required to consider income, social insurance benefits, and gifts.
 Further, this law applies whether the parents are married or divorced and regardless of any decree made in a divorce action regarding alimony or child support.

 What Is Child Neglect?